gcburgess/Cyberbullying_Detector/README.md

 I developed a machine learning model that can identify cyberbullying and other toxic comments in online text comments.
 This service could be utilized to protect children from toxic comments by alerting parents to these occurrences, thereby enabling them to discuss these issues with their children.

+****

 ## Data

 The data I used to train the model came from a set of roughly two million comments collected by the [Civil Comments](https://medium.com/@aja_15265/saying-goodbye-to-civil-comments-41859d3a2b1d) platform.
 [Jigsaw](https://jigsaw.google.com), a subsidiary of Google that explores various threats across the internet, provided human ratings of different subtypes of toxicity in those comments.
 The comments and rating labels were released in csv format on [Kaggle](https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data)

+### Data Download

+To download these data, visit the Kaggle competition site [data page](https://www.kaggle.com/competitions/jigsaw-unintended-bias-in-toxicity-classification/data).
+You must sign in with your Kaggle account and agree to the "Competition Rules" before you can click on the "Download All" button to download the data.
+Clicking "Download All" should save a file named `jigsaw-unintended-bias-in-toxicity-classification.zip` into your default download location.
+Move this zip file into the data/ directory in this repository.
+Unzip / extract the zip file into the data/ directory, which should create a new `jigsaw-unintended-bias-in-toxicity-classification` directory containing the needed `all_data.csv` file.

+### Comment Ratings

 All comments were rated by up to 10 human raters, who were asked whether the comment contained several different subtypes of toxicity.
 These categories include:
 - `toxicity`